Gavriil1/cip5_application_react/README.md

 ### Footer
-- A footer is displayed at the bottom of a each page.
+- A footer is displayed at the bottom of each page.
-- Contains copyrights info and links to social media
+- It contains copyright info and links to social media.
-- User stories: 20
+- User stories covered: 20

 <details><summary>See feature screenshot</summary>
     <img src="docs/userstories/user_story_20_footer.png">